 - 360-degree feedback.

-- Monthly interviews with Anthony’s manager and subordinates designed to identify and track areas of strength as well as areas needing change.
+- Monthly interviews with Anthony’s manager and subordinates were designed to identify and track areas of strength and areas needing change.
 During these interviews, we looked at the following:

 - Subordinate treatment and accountability assessment

 The feedback was summarized and given to Anthony and his manager.

 - Coaching was designed to increase Anthony’s skill and confidence in sharing his thinking with the management team.